 The way of the Lord is strength for the upright,

 But destruction will come to the workers of iniquity.

 a.
-The way of the LORD is strength: God’s path is blessing and good for those who are set upon it.
-When we are weak, we can ask God for His strength (Isaiah 40:31) as we walk on the way of the LORD.
+The way of the Lord is strength: God’s path is blessed and good for those who are set upon it.
+When we are weak, we can ask God for His strength (Isaiah 40:31) as we walk on the way of the Lord.

 b.
 Destruction will come: Those who work iniquity will find they have built nothing.
 Only destruction will come from all their effort.